 The Campus Health Center provides urgent, primary, and diagnostic care, as well as referral services to the CSUMB campus community.
 Our staff of medical professionals is dedicated to meeting patient needs and promoting wellness and independence.

-The Personal Growth & Counseling Center’s mission is promote the mental health of CSUMB students in order to improve the quality of their lives and aid them in achieving academic success.
+The Personal Growth and Counseling Center’s mission is promote the mental health of CSUMB students in order to improve the quality of their lives and aid them in achieving academic success.
 We are committed to the development of the whole person: academically, personally, socially, spiritually, and physically.

 The Otter Student Union (OSU) at CSU Monterey Bay is a student-centered 501c3 nonprofit organization whose mission is to be the heartbeat of campus and a bridge to surrounding communities, providing spaces, opportunities, and advocacy that cultivate belonging reflective of CSUMB's founding vision.